 Sip Sweet Wine at Island Winery

-If you’re in search of a more wild and authentic beach going experience, look no further than the delightful Mitchelville Beach.
+If you’re searching for a more wild and authentic beach-going experience, look no further than the delightful Mitchelville Beach.
 It’s one of the best beaches in South Carolina.
 Nested in the northeastern end, these are the rugged seashore sights from our deserted island dreams.
-The paths are unpaved, and low tide feature marshes and tide pools to examine and enjoy.
+The paths are unpaved, and low tide features marshes and tide pools to examine and enjoy.
 The coastal flora flourishes, covering the sandy dunes as it pleases.
 If it’s a beach for serene scenes, more than swimming, it must be Mitchellville.

 Shelter Cove Harbor and Marina